 The Excitement-and the Reality-of Opening a Spa

 Opening your own spa is one of the most exciting steps you can take as an esthetician.
-But here’s the truth: the first year can make or break your business.
+But here's the truth: the first year can make or break your business.
 Many spa owners enter the industry with passion for treatments-but passion without planning leads to costly mistakes.
+Having the right tools from day one-like SpaSphere-can make a huge difference.

 Let's look at the most common pitfalls new spa owners face-and how you can avoid them.